 - Case studies of good, bad, and ugly C++ APIs

 - API design exercises

 Bob Steagall has been working in C++ since discovering the second edition of The C++ Programming Language in a college bookstore in 1992.
 The majority of his career has been spent in medical imaging, where he led teams building applications for functional MRI and CT-based cardiac visualization.
-After a brief detour through the worlds of DNS and analytics, he’s now working in the area of distributed stream processing.
+After a brief detour through the worlds of DNS and analytics, he’s now working in the area of distributed stream and signal processing.
 He is a voting member of the C++ Standardization Committee, and has a blog where he occasionally writes about C++ and related topics.
-Bob holds BS and MS degrees in Physics, is an avid cyclist when weather permits, and lives in fear of his wife’s cats.
+Bob holds BS and MS degrees in Physics, is an avid cyclist when weather permits, and lives in fear of the family cats.